Last Updated on July 4, 2023

-In today’s world when dog sports and breeding has become so competitive, one might wonder as to just what sort of dogs qualify to be a designer dog or not.
-The term “hybrid” or simply “mix” of a dog can bring out even more questions than solve it.
+In today’s world, when dog sports and breeding have become so competitive, one might wonder what sort of dogs qualify as designer dogs.
+The term “hybrid” or simply “mix” of a dog can bring out even more questions than solve them.

-This article will be specifically dealing with the rather obscure but still known Australian Shepherd Bernese Mountain dog mix.
-Mix breeds are essentially different breeds of dogs who have had their genes combined to form a singular dog breed with the traits of both their parents.
+This article will specifically deal with the relatively obscure but still-known Australian Shepherd Bernese Mountain dog mix.
+Mix breeds are different breeds of dogs that have had their genes combined to form a particular dog breed with the traits of both their parents.

-Keep reading below to know more about why these dogs are so special and why you might just get them, albeit perhaps after a long search that is.
+Keep reading below to know more about why these dogs are so unique and why you might get them, albeit after a long search.

 Overview of Australian Shepherd Bernese Mountain Dog

-The Australian Shepherd Bernese Mountain dog mix is one if not one of the more stellar mix breeds.
-The very fact that they are composed of the Australian Shepherd, a herding type dog and Bernese Mountain dog, a working dog and a great guardian makes the mix of these two some of the most efficient dog breeds.
+The Australian Shepherd Bernese Mountain dog mix is one of the more stellar mix breeds if not one.
+The fact that they are composed of the Australian Shepherd, a herding type dog and Bernese Mountain dog, a working dog and a great guardian, makes the mix of these two some of the most efficient dog breeds.

-On the other hand, these dogs may sometimes show traits that may slightly differ from one of their parents as one gene might just be stronger than the others.
-Their long coat can also be slightly hard to groom as it tends to shed a lot and is probably reserved more to be groomed by a professional groomer at times.
+On the other hand, these dogs may sometimes show traits that slightly differ from one of their parents, as one gene might be stronger than the others.
+Their long coat can also be slightly hard to groom as it tends to shed a lot and is reserved more to be groomed by a professional groomer.

-Due to their parents, these dogs are high energy dogs and will certainly need to be constantly engaged and given exercises to keep them happy and excited.
-These dogs, due to their unique gene pool, can have slightly less health issues as compared to purebred dog breeds such as Hip Dysplasia or other conditions related to dogs.
+Due to their parents, these dogs are high-energy dogs.
+They must be constantly engaged and given exercises to keep them happy and excited.
+Due to their unique gene pool, these dogs can have slightly fewer health issues than purebred dog breeds, such as Hip Dysplasia or other conditions related to dogs.

 History of Australian Shepherd Bernese Mountain Dog